theonlybex/Method_Hitch/README.md

 # Method_Hitch
-This is the future dating buddy on yours.
+This is the future dating buddy of yours.
 You need love?
 Think you are not good enough?
 Well you are not alone!
 Hitch will help you with just about anything related to relationships and more.
 "No Judgment, just results"